wp-plugins/appendad/readme.txt

 Stable tag: 1.0

-Tagline Here
+Create & manage new ad placements in seconds - no coding required

 == Description ==

 AppendAd is the first platform that enables publishers to create new ad placements anywhere on their website in seconds and in any format, without programmers or graphic designers.
-These placements can be monetized with the publisher’s existing ad inventory or through AppendAd's certified ad networks.
+These placements can be monetized with the publisher's existing ad inventory or through AppendAd's certified ad networks.

 == Installation ==